mckayc/task-donegeon/src/content/HelpGuide.md

 ### {link_progress}
 A detailed breakdown of your performance.
-- **Stat Cards:** At-a-glance totals for your XP and the number of different {task} types you've completed.
+- **Stat Cards:** At-a-glance totals for your XP and the number of different {task} type you've completed.
 - **Charts:** See your XP gains over the past week and month to track your progress over time.

 ### {link_ranks}